-Assuming you typed the above correctly, you've just run a "shell script" (i.e., a program written not in a compiled language like C but an interpreted language called "C shell") that, per its own
+Assuming you typed the above correctly, you've just run a "shell script" (i.e., a program written not in a compiled language like C but an interpreted language called "C shell") that, per its own output, will install some "new system default" configuration files into your account.4 To be even http://en.wikipedia.org/wiki/Leet

 1 Harvard actually has a "site license" for SecureCRT, which is technically commercial software that Harvard pays for on your (and everyone else's) behalf.
-But we'll generally recommend PuTTY this semester, if only because it's popular and free.
+But we'll generally recommend PuTTY for Windows users this semester, if only because it's popular and free.
 But you're welcome to use any SSH client.